A day in the life of Rebecca Clark, education leadership advisor, Rwanda

 Living and working among the local people is pretty amazing.
 It made me feel very proud.

-We need 20 teachers like you for our biggest education project to date in Rwanda.
-Find out how you can have a big impact on early education in Rwanda starting in September 2017.
+We need 20 teachers for our biggest education project to date in Rwanda.
+Find out how you can have a big impact on early education in Rwanda.

 - School management and leadership advisers